 Never become 100% dependent on a single factory for critical products.

-Strategy: Maintain relationships with 2-3 factories for important product lines.
-Place small orders with backup suppliers to keep relationships warm.
+Strategy: Maintain relationships with 2–3 factories for important product lines.
+Place small orders with backup suppliers periodically to keep relationships warm.

 If yes to all four, you're ready.

 Don't try to move your entire range at once.
+Pick ONE product category that:

 Get wins.
 Build confidence.
 Then expand.

-Work backwards from your retail price to determine your maximum FOB target.
+Before contacting suppliers, know your numbers.
+Work backwards from your retail price to determine your maximum FOB target, factoring in freight, VAT, import duty, and clearance costs to your UK warehouse.

-• We'll discuss your products, volumes, and goals
+Book a consultation with our team.
+We'll discuss your products, volumes, and goals — no obligation, just a conversation.

 I'm not going to tell you that importing from China to the UK is easy.
+It's not.

 There's a learning curve.
 There are risks.
 Things will go wrong occasionally.

-For established UK businesses with volume, direct sourcing from China is the single most effective way to improve your margins and competitive position.
+But here's what I know after facilitating over 400 container shipments to UK ports and helping 60+ businesses establish direct supply chains: for established UK businesses with volume, direct sourcing from China is the single most effective way to improve your margins and competitive position.

 They're the ones who can weather economic downturns because they have margin to work with.